BetonQuest/BetonQuest/docs/API/Logging.md

 ??? info "Log History"
     It happens very often that a user experiences a bug while debug logging is not enabled.
-    We keep the last 10 minutes of the debug log history saved in memory.
+    We keep the last `x` configured minutes of the debug log history saved in memory.
     Therefore, the history will be written to `latest.log` once you enable "Debug Logging" via command.

 ??? info "Logger Topics"